(Links are provided for those collections with online finding aids)

 Richard Leo was a baker in the United States Navy.
 The Richard Leo Diary spans Leo's time aboard the U.S.S.
 Florida (Battleship: BB-30), from 23 November 1917 to 16 June 1918, while Florida was assigned to the Grand Fleet at Scapa Flow during World War I.

-Robert Lyman John Long was a one-time submarine commander, Vice Chief of Naval Operations, and Commander in Chief, United States Pacific Force in the United States Navy.
+Robert Lyman John Long was a one-time submarine commander, Vice Chief of Naval Operations, Commander in Chief, United States Pacific Force in the United States Navy, and a member of the United States Naval Academy Class of 1944 (graduated 1943)..
 The papers, consisting mostly of speeches, pertain to topics such as the role of the Navy in the Cold War, missions and goals of specific naval groups, international strategy, and the capabilities, objectives, forces, and strategic principles of the Pacific Command.

 Log of the United States Ship Macedonian, 1865, MS 136

 Stewart Allan Manahan was a graduate of the United States Naval Academy, Class of 1909, and an officer in the U.S. Navy who served as a communications officer, destroyer commander, and Marine Superintendent, retiring with the rank of Commodore.
 The papers, consisting primarily of scrapbooks, focus on the various tours of duty of Manahan's U.S. Navy career, with an emphasis on his tour as Marine Superintendent of the Panama Canal.

 Journal of a Cruise on board the U.S. Practice Ship Marblehead, 1865, MS 20